Classic Stuffing: A Holiday Favorite

 Classic stuffing is perfect for Thanksgiving

 The dish offers a rich and savory flavor from herbs like sage, thyme, rosemary, and parsley.
-These herbs provide a fragrant taste that pairs well with main dishes.
-Its balanced seasoning pairs beautifully with roasted meats, elevating any festive feast.
+These herbs provide a fragrant taste that pairs well with many main dishes.

 This is how to make the classic stuffing: